 Letter from the Director

-We are excited that you and your student have chosen NHTI and in particular to add to their educational experience by choosing to live on campus.
+We’re thrilled your student will be spending the semester on campus, adding to their educational experience!
 Living on campus can be a wonderful and beneficial experience for students.
-In addition to their traditional classroom education, students who choose the residence hall gain experience in working with others, appreciation of diversity, develop negotiation skills and develop more of a connection to school which increases their chance of success.
+In addition to the traditional classroom education, students who choose the residence hall work with others, appreciate diversity, develop negotiation skills, and evolve their connection to the school – all of which increase their chance of success.

 At NHTI, we consider your student to be an adult.
-In our dealings with your student, we will always deal directly with him/her.
-We are happy to talk with you at any time regarding any concerns that you may have, but please understand that we cannot talk with you about specifics regarding your student without his/her consent.
-We are unable to act based on your request regarding your student without speaking with your student and getting his/her feedback first.
-We do both have your student’s success as our goal and work toward making their stay at NHTI both comfortable and productive.
+As such, we will seek them out as a first resort.
+We’re happy to talk to you about any concerns, but please understand that we cannot talk with you about specifics regarding your student without his/her consent.
+We’re unable to act based on your request regarding your student without speaking with them and getting their feedback first.
+Please trust that our first goal is your student’s success, and we work toward making their stay at NHTI both comfortable and productive every day.

 Trish Godino Loring

-All residents are expected to have consideration and respect for fellow residents, as well as for the physical property of the residence halls.
+All residents are expected to be considerate and respectful to fellow residents and the physical property of the residence halls.
 Residents are held accountable for any incidents that occur in their assigned rooms, whether or not they are present at the time.